Outcome-Oriented Predictive Process Monitoring: Review and Benchmark: Benchmark

 In order to investigate the effects of gap-based filtering on the execution times and the accuracy, we selected 4 methods based on their performance in the above subsections: single\_agg, single\_laststate, prefix\_index, and prefix\_agg.
 The first three of these methods were shown to take the most time in the offline phase, i.e., they have the most potential to benefit from a filtering technique.
 Also, single\_agg and prefix\_agg achieved the highest overall AUC scores, which makes them the most attractive candidates to apply in practice.
 Furthermore, we selected 6 datasets which are representative in terms of their sizes (i.e., number of traces), consist of relatively long traces on average, and did not yield a very high accuracy very early in the trace.

-We can see in Figure~\ref{fig:offline_time_gaps_xgboost} that using $g=3$ yields an improvement of about 2-3 times in the offline execution times, while using $g=5$, the improvement is usually around 3-4 times, as compared to no filtering ($g=1$).
+Figures~\ref{fig:offline_time_gaps_xgboost}--\ref{fig:online_time_gaps_xgboost} plot the performance of the classifiers over different gap sizes, i.e. on the $x$-axis, $g=1$ corresponds to no filtering (using prefixes obtained after every event), $g=3$ to using prefixes obtained after every 3rd event, and $g=5$ to prefixes after every 5th event.
+In Figure~\ref{fig:offline_time_gaps_xgboost} we can see that using $g=3$ yields an improvement of about 2-3 times in the offline execution times, while using $g=5$, the improvement is usually around 3-4 times, as compared to no filtering ($g=1$).
 For instance, in case of single\_agg on the \emph{bpic2017\_2} dataset with $g=5$, this means that the offline phase takes about 30 minutes instead of 2 hours.
 At the same time, the overall AUC remains at the same level, sometimes even increasing when a filtering is applied (Figure~\ref{fig:aucs_gaps_xgboost}).
 On the other hand, the gap-based filtering only has a marginal (positive) effect on the online execution times, which usually remain on the same level as without filtering (Figure~\ref{fig:online_time_gaps_xgboost}).
 This concludes the answer to RQ3.3.